 As you scale and do ad testing, your ROAS tends to go down.
 There are a few reasons as to why this happens.

 At scale, you’ll need to target many people who’ve never heard of you or your brand before.
 This is often called ‘cold traffic’.
 Before you scale, you can put a large percentage of your budget showing your ad to people who’ve visited your website or have engaged with your social profiles.
 But, when you scale usually at least 70% of your budget will go toward reaching brand new people.

 It typically costs twice as much money to get a purchase from your cold audiences.

 Why is a ROAS of around 2 the target?
 Well, so many times I’ve seen companies aim for a ROAS of 3.
-They manage to hit their numbers at a small scale, but as they scale and their ROAS goes down, they lose profitability.
+They manage to hit their numbers on a small scale, but as they scale up and their ROAS goes down, they lose profitability.

-If you are at 3.1 ROAS at $100 a day and you need to stay above a 3.0 ROAS, you have no room to scale.
+If you are at 3.1 ROAS at $100 a day and you need to stay above a 3.0 ROAS, that means you have no room to scale.

 If you are at 3.1 ROAS at $100 a day and you need to stay above 2.0 ROAS you have quite a bit of room to scale.